37Rb/discourse-chatbot-kb-tools/README.md

 Discourse Chatbot is an AI chatbot plugin for Discourse that can be used to make a support bot on your forum.
 Visit [Meta](https://meta.discourse.org/t/discourse-chatbot-now-smarter-than-chatgpt/256652) and [Github](https://github.com/merefield/discourse-chatbot) to learn more about it.

-Discourse Chatbot uses [RAG](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts) to provide the AI model with domain-specific knowledge on your forum.
-While it's possible to let the bot access every public post on your forum, it may be benficial to limit access to a specific, non-public knowledge base category where you curate only high-quality posts that you want the bot to see when helping users.
+Discourse Chatbot uses [RAG](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts) to provide the AI model with domain-specific knowledge of your forum.
+While it's possible to let the bot access every public post on your forum, it may be benficial to limit access to a specific, non-public "knowledge base" category where you curate only high-quality posts that you want the bot to see.

 Discourse Chatbot semantic-searches the forum for individual posts instead of topics which makes it challenging for the bot to find complete questions and answers.
 Often the question/problem is in one post while the answer/solution is in a later post.
 There may even be multiple back and forth posts leading up the the answer.
-The topic title and tags may also be useful to the bot but aren't in posts.
+The topic title and tags may also be useful to the bot but aren't included in this search because it's limited to posts.

-Chatbot Knowledge Base Tools help you import knowledge from your forum into the knowledge base category in a form that's easier for the bot to find and use.
-For example, you can import entire topics into the knowledge base as a single post so that the bot can see the entire conversation with all relevent context.
+Chatbot Knowledge Base Tools help you import knowledge from your forum & website into the knowledge base category in a format the bot to find and use.
+For example, you can:

+* Import entire topics into the knowledge base as a single post so that the bot can see the entire conversation with all relevent context.
+* Import pages from your website into the knowledge base so the bot can use them in addition to your forum content.

 ## Usage